brave-digital/react-native-wikitude/README.md

 			...
 		}
 	```
-4. In your `android/app/src/main/AndroidManifest.xml` file, remove the `android:allowBackup="false"` attribute from the `application` node.
+4. In your `android/app/src/main/AndroidManifest.xml` file, If you have it, remove the `android:allowBackup="false"` attribute from the `application` node.
 If you want to set allowBackup, follow the method [here](https://github.com/OfficeDev/msa-auth-for-android/issues/21).

 5. Optionally: In your `android/build.gradle` file, define the versions of the standard libraries you'd like WikitudeBridge to use:
 	```gradle